IBM-Cloud/docs/services/appid/login-widget.md

 # Customizing the login widget
 {: #login-widget}

-When the {{site.data.keyword.appid_short}} service is configured with two or more identity providers, the user can select an identity provider in the login widget.
+You can configure your login widget to display the logo and colors of your choice.
 {:shortdesc}

+When the {{site.data.keyword.appid_short}} service is configured with two or more identity providers, the user can select an identity provider in the login widget.
 You can customize your login widget by completing the following steps:

 1. Open the {{site.data.keyword.appid_short_notm}} service dashboard.
 2. Select the **Login Customization** section, where you can modify the appearance of the login widget to align with your company's brand.